exoplatform/exo-documentation/docs/Manage-Space.rst

    and accessing button.

- .. note:: You can click on the information icon in the space card and then the card will flip and display the space description and list of managers.
+ .. note:: You can click on the information icon in the space card and then the card will flip and display the space description and the list of managers.
    |SP-3|

 - |image3| A block for spaces requests (invitations to join a space, pending requests sent, pending requests for your spaces and the list of your managing spaces.